pedrolopesme/vacuum/README.md

 *Where:*

 #### - path
-Base path where the logs are stored. *Required.*
+The Base path where the logs are stored. *Required.*

 #### - filesPrefix
 Files prefix.
 Accepts wildcard *. *Not required.*